arun-guruswamy/workout-networking/README.md

 # Social Networking App for workouts!

-# made using AndroidStudio and IntelliJ
+# Made using AndroidStudio and IntelliJ